Dendrobium nindii: Taxonomy and naming

 Dendrobium nindii was first formally described in 1874 by Walter Hill in Report on the Brisbane Botanic Garden from a specimen collected by Philip Henry Nind "on trees overhanging tidal streams, Moresby and Johnstone Rivers".
 The specific epithet (nindii) honours the collector of the type specimen.

 Distribution and habitat

-The blue antler orchid grows in trees including mangroves and palms, in coastal swamps and near-coastal rainforest between the McIlwraith Range and Innisfail on the Cape York Peninsula.
+Blue antler orchid grows in trees including mangroves and palms, in coastal swamps and near-coastal rainforest between the McIlwraith Range and Innisfail on the Cape York Peninsula.
 It also grows in similar habitats in New Guinea including on the Vogelkop Peninsula and Eilanden River.

 Conservation

 This orchid is classed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and under the Queensland Government Nature Conservation Act 1992.
 The main threats to the species are land clearing and illegal collection.